 Do you know what else is in season when strawberries are in season?
 Spinach.
 And Kale.
 And a whole plethora of leafy greens!
 It’s a match made in heaven.

-Ambrosia is from Greek mythology.
+The word 'ambrosia' is from Greek mythology.
 It is a food or drink that the gods ate.
-The meal was richer than a salad and asparagus dinner usually is and oh so satiating, with all the healthy fats.
-It feels a little indulgent without the guilt.
+This salad is rich and satiating, with those creamy, healthy fats.
+Add the sweetness from local strawberries and it feels a little indulgent without the guilt.